aroceu/aroceu.github.io/thoughts/25/webdesign-history.md

 ---
 ---

-# My webdesigning origin story; or, humanity, the internet, me, and you
+# My webdesign origin story; or, humanity, the internet, me, and you

 **February 12, 2025**